-IMPORTANT: You must pay your tuition in full (or, for embassy-sponsored students, provide a current financial guarantee letter) within 10 days from the first day of class, although it is strongly encouraged that you pay well before that.
-You will not be able to attend class or receive your books until you pay your tuition.
+IMPORTANT: You must pay your tuition in full (or, for embassy-sponsored students, provide a current financial guarantee letter) within 10 days from the first day of class.
+You will not be able to take a placement test or attend class until you pay your tuition.
 This may cause serious problems with your immigration record.